vmchale/recursion_schemes/README.md

 ### Examples

 In the `Test.Spec` module there are several examples, including a catamorphism and a hylomorphism so far.
-I hope to add an example zygomorphism shortly.